 For stack alignment the computation of the 3D translation between two volumes can be easily computed in Fourier Space, however for computation of 3D rotation the problem is quite more complex than in 2D since 3 angles, around each axis, must be computed.
-Complex optimisation algorithm should be used, iterative procedures including translation and rotations estimations are generally used, see the StackAlignment plugin.
+Iterative procedures including translation and rotations estimations are generally used, see the StackAlignment plugin.
+ImageJ 3D Viewer can also perform 3D registration based on 3D points used as landmarks.
+For mosaic images, only the computation of the translation is needed and then can be computed in Fourier Space (see the Stiching 3D plugin).

-4. 3D SEGMENTATION
+4. SEGMENTATION

 Segmentation is the central procedure in image analysis.
-It permits to give a meaning to an image by extracting the objects, that are actually no more than a set of numeric values.
-The labelling of pixels to a numbered object or to background is the most difficult task of image analysis since we have to teach the computer what are objects, for instance what is a cell, what is a nucleus, what is an axon and so on.
+It permits to give a meaning to an image by extracting the objects.
+The labelling of pixels to a numbered object (or to background) is one of the most difficult task to achieve automatically with a computer.
+Therefore, semi-automatic or manual approaches are sometimes more suited than completely automatic ones.